Sedona Arizona Travel Guide: A Complete Weekend Itinerary

 - Basics: I always find the best basics at either Free People, Abercrombie, and HM.
 It’s nice to have some neutral tees and tanks handy during your stay.
 You can also shop my favorite Amazon Basics HERE.

-Swimming in Sedona
+Swimming Guide for Sedona

 Red Rock Crossing – Located near Cathedral Rock.
 This public state park is $11 to park for the day and you can enjoy creek swimming, stunning views of Cathedral Rock, and even an energy vortex.